andres-altena/sentiment-analysis/README.md

 # sentiment-analysis

-This Repository will contain the sentiment analysis of my texts
+This Repository will contain the sentiment analysis of some data